VIB-PSB/ksrates/docs/reciprocal_retention.rst

 The process of obtaining reciprocally retained gene families for the focal species involves reconstructing them from scratch using a clustering algorithm, encompassing the following steps (for comprehensive details, please consult our preprint's Methods section):

 .. note ::
-    If running the pipeline *outside* the container, make sure your :ref:`manual *ksrates* installation <manual_installation>` included the step downloading file ``original_angiosperm_sequences.tar.gz``.
+    If running the pipeline *outside* the container, make sure your *ksrates* :ref:`manual installation <manual_installation>` included the step downloading file ``original_angiosperm_sequences.tar.gz``.

-#.
-Homology search: execute diamond on the merged sequences from the focal species' FASTA file and the FASTA files originally used for the 37 angiosperms in Li et al. (2016)
+#. **Homology search**: execute diamond on the merged sequences from the focal species' FASTA file and the FASTA files originally used for the 37 angiosperms in Li et al. (2016)
-#.
-Gene family clustering: execute OrthoMCL on the generated diamond table
+#. **Gene family clustering**: execute OrthoMCL on the generated diamond table
-#.
-Matching gene families: match the original top 2000 gene families in the ranking to the newly generated OrthoMCL families, based on shared gene IDs from the 37 angiosperms.
+#. **Matching gene families**: match the original top 2000 gene families in the ranking to the newly generated OrthoMCL families, based on shared gene IDs from the 37 angiosperms.
 Note that an original gene family may match multiple new gene families.
-#.
-Retaining good matches: keep only the well-matched gene families, i.e. those introducing zero or few extra genes belonging to the 37 angiosperms;
+#. **Retaining good matches**: keep only the well-matched gene families, i.e. those introducing zero or few extra genes belonging to the 37 angiosperms;
-#.
-Reconstructing gene families: in case of multiple well-matched gene families, merge them to reconstruct the top gene family
+#. **Reconstructing gene families**: in case of multiple well-matched gene families, merge them to reconstruct the top gene family
-#.
-Extracting focal species' genes: discard all but the focal species' genes and retain only gene families including at least two focal genes, which is the minimum required for *K*:sub:`S` estimate
+#. **Extracting focal species' genes**: discard all but the focal species' genes and retain only gene families including at least two focal genes, which is the minimum required for *K*:sub:`S` estimate

 Runtime, memory and space usage